401 WQC for the FirstLight Hydroelectric Re-Licensing Project

 [Note: Stakeholder engagement activities conducted by FERC or FirstLight associated with FERC’s federal relicensing process have been ongoing for several years – see links at the bottom of this page to FERC and FirstLight websites for more detailed information.]

-1. An early opportunity for public involvement in the state’s WQC process will occur shortly after FirstLight files its WQC application with MassDEP.
-FirstLight filed that application on April 22, 2024, as noted above.
-Within weeks after that, MassDEP will open an official public comment period for written comments and hold two virtual Public Hearings (day and evening) for oral comments.
+1. An early opportunity for public involvement in the state’s WQC process occurs shortly after FirstLight filed its WQC application with MassDEP on April 22, 2024.
+MassDEP has opened an official public comment period for written comments and will hold two virtual Public Hearings (day and evening) for oral comments.
+Due to heightened public interest in this project, MassDEP has extended the comment period beyond the 21 days typically offered for WQC applications to 35 days.

 2. Public Information Session